sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 Thank you for using this plugin!

 Your feedback is very much appreciated.
-If you have a feature idea/request or found a bug, you can tag me on [nostr][me-njump] or open an [issue on GitHub][gh-issues].
+If you have a feature idea/request or found a bug, you can tag me over [nostr][me-njump] or open an [issue on GitHub][gh-issues].

-If you like this plugin and want to support me, you can send me Sats via the Bitcoin Lightning Network.
+If you like this plugin and want to support me, you can send me sats via the Bitcoin Lightning Network.
 Visit my [Alby page][me-alby] or zap me on [nostr][me-njump].

-⚡ Lightning Address:
+⚡ Lightning address:

 ```plaintext
 sefiro@getalby.com